UMR 866 – DMEM

 Areas of Focus

-Due to its mass and metabolic characteristics, skeletal muscle possesses remarkable adaptive capabilities.
-The team’s project aims to identify the factors that control muscle plasticity—specifically the balance between atrophy and hypertrophy—as well as the mechanisms involved in maintaining muscle mass and function.
+Due to its mass and metabolic characteristics, skeletal muscle exhibits remarkable adaptive capabilities.
+The team’s project aims to identify the factors that control muscle plasticity—specifically, the balance between atrophy and hypertrophy—as well as the mechanisms involved in maintaining muscle mass and function.
 The team’s objectives are:

 - the validation of strategies (nutrition, physical activity, pharmacological treatment, genetic predisposition) that may improve muscle integrity and function.

-- the molecular and phenotypic characterization of factors involved in the regulation of muscle mass, with a particular focus on the eIF3f translation factor, the stress protein REDD1, the ubiquitin-proteasome system regulator MAFbx, and the growth factor myostatin.
+- the molecular and phenotypic characterization of factors involved in the regulation of muscle mass, with a focus on the translation factor eIF3f, the stress protein REDD1, the ubiquitin-proteasome system regulator MAFbx, and the growth factor myostatin.